bonettdreans/Desafio_Neon/README.md

 </div>

-<p>It is a application with the purpose to keep up with your financial life in a simple way. </p>
+<p align='center'>It is a application with the purpose to keep up with your financial life in a simple way. </p>
-SeControle can gather all the information given by our clients and show the real amount of money them have.
-Our users can see their movement historic, can do payments, transfers, demands, extract, investments and pix.

 ###